janfilips/blockchain-documentation-project/README.md

 Once our block is initiated, we need to feed it with the genesis block (a block with no predecessors).
 We will also need to add "a proof of work" to our genesis block which is the result of mining.

-At this point, we're nearly done representing our blockchain.
+At this point, we're nearly done representing our Blockchain.

 So lets talk about how the new blocks are created, forged and mined. :)

 ### Understanding Proof of Work

-A proof of work algorithm are how new Blocks are created or mined on the blockchain.
+A proof of work algorithm are how new Blocks are created or mined on the Blockchain.

 The goal is to discover a number that solves a problem.